Used Car: 2009 Saturn Outlook Review

 The Outlook isn’t the perfect SUV, though, as critics disliked its lackluster acceleration.
 The 2009 Saturn Outlook comes in XE and XR trims, both of which are available with front- or all-wheel drive.
 A 3.6-liter V6 is the only engine offered, though the XR model offers a bit more power thanks to its dual exhaust system.
 Fuel economy is average for a three-row crossover, with an EPA rating of 17/24 mpg city/highway in front-wheel drive models.

 Out of all its siblings, the Saturn is the least luxurious, but standard interior features include a six-speaker stereo with CD player, GM’s OnStar telematics system and cruise control.
 Higher trim levels offer features like dual-zone automatic climate control, Bluetooth phone connectivity, leather upholstery and wood-grain trim, but if you want a truly luxurious version of this SUV, you should consider Buick’s or Chevrolet’s offerings instead.

 Other Cars to Consider

 If you’re considering the Outlook, it makes sense to cross-shop it against the 2009 Chevrolet Traverse.
 The two SUVs are very similar, so everything reviewers liked about the Saturn you’ll find on the Chevy.
 That includes lots of cargo space, seating for eight and a smooth ride.
-The Chevrolet Traverse matches the Outlook’s safety ratings, but also gets better reliability.
 Since the Traverse mitigates some of the Outlook’s weak points, it’s a good alternative to consider.

 The 2009 Honda Pilot delivers capable family transportation, with seating for up to eight and a basic, functional interior.
 While some test drivers took issue with the Pilot’s polarizing looks, most appreciated its comfortable ride and spacious interior.